 All properties awarded under the original 60,000 unit cap have initial contract rents based on FY 2012 funding levels (“FY 12 RAD rent base year”).
-These rents will be adjusted each year by HUD’s OCAF starting in CY 14 and established in the HAP contracts at the time of conversion.
+These rents will be adjusted each year by HUD’s published OCAF starting in CY 14 and established in the HAP Contracts at the time of conversion.
 Thus, for a project in this category that closes in 2015, the initial contract rents will be based on 2012 funding, with an OCAF adjustment for both 2014 and 2015.

 All properties awarded above HUD’s original 60,000 unit cap but subject to the increased 185,000 cap in effect as of the date of this Notice will have initial contract rents based on FY 2014 funding levels (“FY 14 RAD rent base year”).
-These rents will be adjusted each year by HUD’s published OCAF starting in CY 15 and established in the HAP contracts at the time of conversion.
+These rents will be adjusted each year by HUD’s published OCAF starting in CY 15 and established in the HAP Contracts at the time of conversion.
 Thus, for a project in this category that closes in 2015, the initial contract rents will be based on 2014 funding, with an OCAF adjustment for 2015.

 Subsequent to authority to convert additional units, properties will have initial contract rents based on a future RAD rent base year in HUD’s sole discretion.

-Within these parameters, PHAs have additional discretion in establishing initial contract rents using the following flexibility:
+PHAs have additional discretion in establishing initial contract rents using the following flexibility:

 MTW Fungibility.
 MTW agencies may use their MTW block grant funds to set their initial contract rents.
 In addition to the rent cap described below, contract rents cannot exceed comparable market rent, as determined by a Rent Comparability Study.
-MTW agencies may exercise this flexibility to set initial contract rents only when they have submitted an application for two or more projects.
-Any use of MTW block grant funds in setting initial contract rents shall be subject to subsidy layering review and MTW continued service requirements, as calculated using the MTW Baseline Methodology described in PIH Notice 2013-02.
-If an MTW agency converts a project to PBRA, the agency’s public housing subsidy will be permanently reduced by the amount required to fund the PBRA HAP (see Attachment 1C).
+Any use of MTW block grant funds in setting initial contract rents shall be subject to subsidy layering review and MTW continued service requirements, as calculated using the MTW Baseline Methodology described in PIH Notice 2013-02, or successor Notice.
+If an MTW agency converts a project to PBRA and uses this flexibility to increase their initial contract rents, HUD will reduce the agency’s public housing subsidy by the additional amount (in addition to any funding modifications that would occur as a result of the conversion absent the rent increase) required to fund the PBRA HAP (see Attachment 1C).
 HUD will limit the number of projects a MTW agency may convert to PBRA if the PHA does not have sufficient public housing subsidy to convert into PBRA assistance.

 Rent Bundling.
 PHAs may adjust subsidy (and initial contract rents) across multiple projects as long as the PHA does not exceed the aggregate subsidy for all of the projects the PHA has submitted for conversion under RAD.
 This use, which HUD refers to as “bundled” rents, is permissible when a PHA submits applications for two or more projects.
 There is no limit to the number of projects that a PHA may bundle.
-For example, assume that a PHA is considering bundling two identical projects, both consisting of 100 units.
-In Project A, the contract rent is $500; and in Project B, the contract rent is $600.
-The PHA could bundle the two projects such that the initial contract rent at both projects will be $550.
-See Section 1.9 for instructions on submitting applications with bundled rents.
+The conversion of the donor property must close prior to or simultaneous with the conversion of the recipient property.